spslater/borgapi/README.md

 option writes to the logger, like the `--list` option does, but when `--json` is used, which outputs the stats info as a json object, it gets written to stdout.

-Currently the api returns a tuple, `(stderr, stdout)`.
 If either `json` or `log_json` is set, it'll try to convert the tuple output to json.
 If it is unable and there is output that is captured it'll return the plaintext value.
 If no output is captured, it returns `None`.

-This will be researched more so that specific commands will return relevant and clear values when called.
+If multiple outputs are requested at the same time (like `--stats` and `--list`) the command will return a dictionary with aptly named keys (`--list` key is "list").
+If only one output is requested than the bare value will be returned, not in a dictionary.

+#### Command Returns
+Commands not listed return no output (None)
+- create
+  - list: `--list`, `--log-json`
+  - stats: `--stats`, `--json`
+- extract
+  - list: `--list`, `--log-json`
+  - extract: `--stdout`
+- list:
+  - list: always returns bare value
+  - `--log-json`, `--json`, `--json-lines`
+- diff:
+  - diff: always returns bare value
+  - `--log-json`, `--json-lines`
+- delete:
+  - stats: always returns bare value
+  - `--stats`
+- prune:
+  - list: `--list`, `--log-json`
+  - stats: `--stats`, `--log-json`
+- info
+  - always returns bare value
+- export tar
+  - list: `--list`, `--log-json`
+  - tar: filename == "-"
+- config
+  - list: `--list`, `--log-json`
+  - changes: single values passed into `*changes`
+- benchmark crud
+  - always returns bare value

 ## Roadmap
 - Start work on Borg's beta branch chagnes and keeping up with those